-The Custom House Maritime is the first & only Connecticut site on the
+The Custom House Maritime is the first of only two Connecticut sites on the

 Robert Stanton: These places make real those struggles and triumphs.
 Without them they are easily forgotten, but with them, there is no more potent place to learn.
 In a real sense the preservation of historic places are more than the protection buildings, artifacts and landscapes.
 They demonstrate the value of diversity and community that honors and link us with the heritage of our predecessors.
 It seems to me that one of our greatest accomplishments as nation is that we have come to recognize that our legacy is about learning and teaching.
 Helping our youth find a better and a better place, a better environment, a better respect for ourselves and others because you and I have made our contributions.